Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

 where $\Omega(\mathbf q) = \diag{\omega_{\mathbf q,1}, \omega_{\mathbf q,2}, \cdots, \omega_{\mathbf{q}, n_s}}$.
 The transformation matrix satisfies the orthogonality relations $T \Sigma T^\dagger = T^\dagger \Sigma T = \Sigma$ where $\Sigma = \diag{\mathds 1, -\mathds 1}$.
 The spectrum of the Hamiltonian can be obtained by the eigenvalue equation

-If the eigenvector $|n(\mathbf q) \rangle \equiv \left(\vec u^{(n)}_\mathbf{q}, \vec v^{*(n)}_{-\mathbf q}\right)^\mathrm{T}$ is normalized with respect to the inner product involving the matrix~$\Sigma$, i.e., $\langle n(\mathbf q) | \Sigma | n(\mathbf q)\rangle = 1$ with $\langle n(\mathbf q)| \equiv | n(\mathbf q)\rangle^\dagger$, then the columns of the matrix $T(\mathbf q)$ are given by the two vectors $|n(\mathbf q) \rangle$.
+If the eigenvector $|n(\mathbf q) \rangle \equiv \left(\vec u^{(\upsilon)}_\mathbf{q}, \vec v^{*(\upsilon)}_{-\mathbf q}\right)^\mathrm{T}$ is normalized with respect to the inner product involving the matrix~$\Sigma$, i.e., $\langle n(\mathbf q) | \Sigma | n(\mathbf q)\rangle = 1$ with $\langle n(\mathbf q)| \equiv | n(\mathbf q)\rangle^\dagger$, then the columns of the matrix $T(\mathbf q)$ are given by the two vectors $|n(\mathbf q) \rangle$.

-In addition to the spin-wave dispersion relations which are usually of prime interest, there are also two other important quantities which can easily be calculated using LSWT.
+In addition to the spin-wave dispersion relations which are usually of prime interest, there are also two other important quantities which can be easily obtained using the spin-wave calculation.
 Namely, (i) the value of the total ordered moment $\langle M\rangle$ per site, and (ii) the total energy per site $\varepsilon$.
 For the classical moment $\langle M\rangle$, it is straightforwardly to get\cite{SMJanssenVojta2019}

-where $\vec v_{-\mathbf q}^{*(n)}$ denotes the lower half of the normalized $n$-th eigenvector occurring in Eq.~(\ref{eq:eigenvectors-bogoliubov}), with positive energy $\omega_{\mathbf{q},n}$.
+where $\vec v_{-\mathbf q}^{*(\upsilon)}$ denotes the lower half of the normalized $\upsilon$-th eigenvector occurring in Eq.~(\ref{eq:eigenvectors-bogoliubov}), with positive energy $\omega_{\mathbf{q},\upsilon}$.
 The momentum integral is over all wavevectors $\mathbf q = (q_x, q_y)$ in the Brillouin zone.
 Likewise, the spin wave energy $\varepsilon$ is given by\cite{SMJanssenVojta2019}